 Also, the paid tax return preparer due diligence penalty under IRC Section 6695(h) is now indexed for inflation.
-Therefore, the penalty for failure to meet the due diligence requirements with respect to returns and claims for refund filed in 2019 is \$530 per credit per return.
+Therefore, the penalty for failure to meet the due diligence requirements with respect to returns and claims for refund filed in calendar year 2025 is \$635 per credit per return.